REIA Meetings - The (ULTIMATE) GuideJul 17, 2022

 Most Real Estate Investors Association Meetings have memberships where you will get a discounted rate if you pay for the year.

-Becoming a local REIA member is a small price to pay to fuel the grown of your business and surround yourself with other real estate pros.
+Becoming a local REIA member is a small price to pay to fuel the growth of your business and surround yourself with other real estate pros.

 Have you seen the movie called “Field of Dreams”?